lmaccherone/material-ui-template/README.md

 * **Highcharts**.
 There is an example chart page that uses Highcharts and react-highcharts.

+* **Advanced Table**.
+Included is a component that renders a table where you can click on the columns to accomplish sorting.

 ## Requirements

 - [Node](https://nodejs.org) 4.0 or newer